Guide to Pretrained Word Embeddings for NLP Practitioners

 • Skip-gram model

-Continous Bag Of Words and Skip-gram are inverses of each other
+Continuous Bag Of Words and Skip-gram are inverses of each other

 Example

-For example, consider the sentence: “I have failed at times but I never stopped trying”.
+For example, consider the sentence: “I have failed at times, but I never stopped trying”.
 Let’s say we want to learn the embedding of the word “failed”.
-So, here the focus word is “failed”.
+So, here, the focus word is “failed”.

 The first step is to define a context window.
 A context window refers to the number of words appearing on the left and right of a focus word.
-The words appearing in the context window are known as neighboring words (or context).
+The words appearing in the context window are known as neighbouring words (or context).
 Let’s fix the context window to 2 and then input and output pairs for both approaches:

 • Continuous Bag-of-Words: Input = [ I, have, at, times ], Output = failed